srihari-sridharan-tw/mcp-gemini-search/README.md

 This project relies on several Python packages:

-*   **google-generativeai**: Google's official Python library for accessing Gemini and other Google AI models.
+*   **google-generativeai**: Google's official Python library for accessing Gemini 2.5 Pro and other Google AI models.
-    - Provides the client interface for Gemini API
+    - Provides the client interface for Gemini 2.5 Pro
     - Handles function calling capabilities
     - Manages API authentication and requests